rust-lang/rust/src/doc/rustc-dev-guide/src/cli.md

   such as `-C embed-bitcode=no`.
 - Consider the behavior if the flag is passed multiple times.
 In some situations, the values should be accumulated (in order!).
-In other situations, subsequence flags should override previous flags (for example, the lint-level flags).
+In other situations, subsequent flags should override previous flags (for example, the lint-level flags).
 And some flags (like `-o`) should generate an error if it is too ambiguous what multiple flags would mean.
 - Always give options a long descriptive name, if only for more understandable compiler scripts.
 - The `--verbose` flag is for adding verbose information to `rustc` output when not compiling a program.
-For example, using it with the `--version` flag gives information about the hashes of the code.
+For example, using it with the `--version` flag gives information about the hashes of the compiler code.
 - Experimental flags and options must be guarded behind the `-Z unstable-options` flag.